Article at a Glance:

 Heavy alcohol use is known to put you at high risk of developing osteoporosis.
 When bones become less dense, you may develop osteoporosis.
 This disease has no symptoms, but your bones become less dense and more fragile.
 If you fall, you can break a bone more easily than normal.
 Your doctor can run a painless test called a bone mineral density test (also known as a BMD test) that can tell if you have this disease or are at risk for it.

 When you stop drinking alcohol, your bones can get a bit healthier.
 One of the best ways to keep your bones healthy is to seek help in stopping alcohol use.
-The Recovery Village offers comprehensive treatment programs to help you or a loved one overcome alcohol addiction.
+The Recovery Village offers alcohol rehab and comprehensive treatment programs to help you or a loved one overcome alcohol addiction.

 Have more questions about alcohol or its effects on the body?
 Interested in different alcohol-related topics?
 The Recovery Village can answer your questions and help you learn more about problematic alcohol use.